Hritik14/dns-rebind/README.md

 - logcat.mysite.xyz must be enabled for CORS
 - rebind.mysite.xyz points to payload.html
 - Replace all occurrences of `mysite` to your test domain.
 (Use `grep mysite -R` to view and sed to replace)
+- Install python `websockets` or just use `pipenv install`
+- Make sure inbound connections to port 80 (logcat,rebind) and 31337 (websockets) are allowed

 A dummy apache config is given below
 ```